 Will my health insurance cover treatment for mental health issues?

-You need to check with your insurance provider because all insurance policies vary, but in most cases, HMOs and private insurance plans have mental health benefits of some kind.
+You need to check with your insurance provider because all insurance policies vary, but in most cases, HMOs and private insurance plans have mental health services and benefits of some kind.
 It is unfortunate in many cases that psychological and physical illnesses are not always covered equally for treatments.
 Ensure you contact your insurance provider directly to see what your plan covers for your mental health needs.

 What do I need to look for when comparing my physical health benefits to my mental health benefits?